 Once you’re properly caffeinated, today is all about exploring the incredible lush rainforests and valleys surrounding Hilo.
 Check out:

 - Rainbow Falls, an 80-foot waterfall, cascading over a lava cave and casually sitting in the middle of downtown Hilo (ah, Hawaii things).
 If you get here early enough in the morning, you can see how it earned its name- when the sun is in the right place and there’s a heavy waterflow, you’ll likely see rainbows in the fall’s curtain!

 - Pepe’ekeo Scenic Drive, the most stunning scenic drive on the Big Island.
 At just four miles long, it’s definitely worth cruising past rushing streams, trees dripping in tropical flowers, and dramatic coastal views.

-- ‘Akaka Falls State Park, home to a stunning 442-foot waterfall dropping dramatically over a gorge.
+- ‘Akaka Falls State Park, one of the best things to do in Hilo and home to a stunning 442-foot waterfall dropping dramatically over a gorge.
 There’s an easy 0.5 mile loop trail that leads you under a canopy of banyan trees and other tropical plants, ending with a stunning vantage point over ‘Akaka Falls.

 Note that there’s a $5 per person fee and, if parking in the state park itself, a $10 per car fee, which many AllTrail reviewers find quite egregious.
 Given so much of Hawaii’s natural attractions are totally free to visitors, I’d encourage you to support the park service if you can, but if you’re strapped for cash, you can usually find parking outside of the park’s gates for free (be sure to check for “No parking” signs!).